johnmccrae/PSNow/docs/MyPSModule.md

 ---
-external help file: New-MyPSModule-help.xml
+external help file: New-PSNow-help.xml
-Module Name: New-MyPSModule
+Module Name: New-PSNow
 online version:
 schema: 2.0.0
 ---

-# New-MyPSModule
+# New-PSNow

 ## SYNOPSIS
 A module used to create new PS Modules with.